intrahealth/gofr/docs/user_guide/partitions.md

 ## Partition Sharing

-A partition owner(the creator of the partition) can share it with one or all other users, and assign specific permissions i.e
+A partition owner(the creator of the partition) can share it with one or all other users, and assign specific permissions i.e.

 * View Facilities
 * View Jurisdictions